Hugo Chávez: Coup, strikes and the recall referendum

 Chávez's response was to moderate his approach, implementing a new economic team that appeared to be more centrist and reinstated the old board of directors and managers of the state oil company Petróleos de Venezuela S.A.
 (PDVSA), whose replacement had been one of the reasons for the coup.
 At the same time, the Bolivarian government began to increase the country's military capacity, purchasing 100,000 AK-47 assault rifles and several helicopters from Russia, as well as a number of Super Tucano light attack and training planes from Brazil.
 Troop numbers were also increased.

 Chávez faced a two-month management strike at the PDVSA.
 The Chávez government's response was to fire about 19,000 striking employees for abandoning their posts and then employing retired workers, foreign contractors, and the military to do their jobs instead.
 The total firing of tens of thousands of employees by Chávez would forever damage Venezuela's oil industry due to the tremendous loss of expertise.
 By 2005, the members of Venezuela's energy ministries stated it would take more than 15 years for PDVSA to recover from Chávez's actions.

 The 1999 constitution had introduced the concept of a recall referendum into Venezuelan politics, so the opposition called for such a referendum to take place.
 The resulting 2004 referendum to recall Chávez was unsuccessful.
 70% of the eligible Venezuelan population turned out to vote, with 59% of voters deciding to keep the president in power.
+Commenting on his victory in the recall referendum, Chávez described the result as “an alternative to capitalism and false democracy.”

 "Socialism of the 21st century"

 In January 2005, Chávez began openly proclaiming the ideology of "socialism of the 21st century", something that was distinct from his earlier forms of Bolivarianism, which had been social democratic in nature, merging elements of capitalism and socialism.
 He used this new term to contrast the democratic socialism, which he wanted to promote in Latin America, from the Marxist–Leninist socialism that had been spread by socialist states like the Soviet Union and the People's Republic of China during the 20th century, arguing that the latter had not been truly democratic, suffering from a lack of participatory democracy and an excessively authoritarian governmental structure.

 In May 2006, Chávez visited Europe in a private capacity, where he announced plans to supply cheap Venezuelan oil to poor working class communities in the continent.
-The Mayor of London Ken Livingstone welcomed him, describing him as "the best news out of Latin America in many years".
+The Mayor of London Ken Livingstone welcomed him, describing him as "the best news out of Latin America in many years."

 Third presidential term: 10 January 2007 – 10 January 2013

-In the presidential election of December 2006, which saw a 74% voter turnout, Chávez was once more elected, this time with 63% of the vote, beating his closest challenger Manuel Rosales.
+In the presidential election of December 2006, which saw a 77% voter turnout, Chávez was once more elected, this time with 63% of the vote, beating his closest challenger Manuel Rosales.
 The Organization of American States (OAS) and the Carter Center concluded that the election results were free and legitimate.
 After this victory, Chávez promised an "expansion of the revolution".